neeldhall/stockdatascraper/README.md

 Stock Data Scraper by Neel Dhall

+Some data is not retrivable from the SEC website itself so some data comes from third-party resources as seen in open-sourced Python file.

 Access the following data of any public equity at ease via US ticker:
 - Operating Margin
 - ROI